niplav/site/iqisa.md

 If you decide to work with this library, feel free to [contact me](./about.md#Contact).

 * Issues with the time fields
-	* The native pandas datetime format is too restricted for some time ranges in these datasets, those values might be set to `NaT`.
 	* Not all time-related fields have timezone information attached to them.
 * Some predictions in the dataset have occurred after question resolution.
 There should be a way to filter those out programmatically.
 * The columns of the datasets are not sorted the same way for question DataFrames and forecast DataFrames.
-* I fear that despite my best efforts, not all data frome the GJP data has been transferred.
+* I fear that despite my best efforts, not all data frome the GJP data has been transferred<sub>20%</sub>.
 * The default fields in the Metaculus & PredictionBook data should be `NA` more often than they are right now.
 * The documentation is still *slightly* spotty, and tests are mostly nonexistent.
 * Some variables shouldn't be exposed, but are.
-* The code hasn't been updated for the new [Metaculus API](https://www.metaculus.com/api2/schema/redoc/)

 Feature Wishlist
 -----------------